goldbergyoni/javascript-testing-best-practices/readme.md

 <br/>

-:negative_squared_cross_mark: **Otherwise:** All your development testing will falsely seem green when you use synthetic inputs like “Foo” but then production might turn red when a hacker passes-in a nasty string like “@3e2ddsf . ##’ 1 fdsfds . fds432 AAAA”
+❌ **Otherwise:** All your development testing will falsely seem green when you use synthetic inputs like “Foo” but then production might turn red when a hacker passes-in a nasty string like “@3e2ddsf . ##’ 1 fdsfds . fds432 AAAA”

 <br/>